skellis46/slipbox/somatics unlimited.md

 ## final thought: decidedly epistemic concerns

-- Hetty: other fields similar to somatics? what about music (re making claims)

 - backfire effect vs confirmation bias: how do you respond to this?
 - how certain do I feel about these being systemic problems in somatics?
 Clearly my evidence is partial -- and not nearly as rigorous as I would have liked it to be.
 But it's also not nothing.
 You might say the exit polls are not looking good for us, but there's still a glimmer of hope.
 - [[pascal's wager]] very useful here:

 A philosophical argument related to probability theory in which the cost of being wrong far exceeds the cost of being right.
 If I am wrong then no harm done -- we enter debate etc. But if I am right the potential cost to our discipline is high.
 More 'rationale' to assume I am right (to bet on that), if being rational has anything to do with doing research in somatic practices.
 Use Pascal and god.

-- are these concerns systemic in our field differently from how they are in other fields?
-That is, is somatic practices peculiar in how
+- are these concerns systemic in our field differently from how they are in other fields? (hetty) That is, is somatic practices peculiar in how

 >To the extent that critical thinking is about analysing and evaluating methods of inquiry and assessing the credibility of resulting claims, it is an epistemic endeavour.[@ellerton-2017-how n.pag]